ChaosiumInc/QuestWorlds/Questworlds.md

 # Introduction
 Questworlds is a roleplaying rules engine suitable for play in any genre.
 Its abstract resolution methods and scalable character levels make it equally suitable to any genre, from epic fantasy to satirical soap opera.

+# Version
+The first version of these rules Hero Wars was published in 2000 (ISBN 978-1-929052-01-1)

+The second version HeroQuest was published in 2003 (ISBN 978-1-929052-12-7).
+We refer to this as HeroQuest 1e to disambiguate.

+The third version HeroQuest: Core Rules was published in 2009 (ISBN 978-0-977785-32-2).
+We refer to this as HeroQuest 2e.

+HeroQuest Glorantha was published in 2015 (ISBN 978-1-943223-01-5).
+It is the version of the rules in HeroQuest 2e, presented for playing in Glorantha.
+Some sources refer to it as HeroQuest 2.1e.

+Questworld was published as a System Reference Document (SRD) (this document) in 2018.
+The version of the rules here is slightly updated, mainly to clarify ambiguities, from the version presented in HeroQuest 2e and HeroQuest 2.1e.

+An Appendix lists changes in this version.
+As the SRD is updated we will continue to track version changes there.

 ## Why Questworlds?